 I failed to mention my father’s name in the story above: he was the late Rep. Olin R. Phillips.

 After turning the restaurant over to his nephew and focusing on politics, he spent 30 plus years in the South Carolina House of Representatives.
 The photo below is of my father and Bill Willard.
 My father is being served a plate of Willard’s famous hash.
+(Today, you might try Midway BBQ in Buffalo, SC, to get a taste of what Willard’s hash was like.)

 The second photo is a packed house inside Willard’s Hash & BBQ, showing how popular it was locally.

-My father’s nickname was Big O so I named my BBQ catering business after him.
+My father’s nickname was Big O, so I named my BBQ catering business after him.

 Here is the recipe: